It was mid-June, 2018, when I originally posted this piece about how much The Danforth – from Jones to Victoria Park – is undergoing redevelopment.

 An affordable condominium development by Options for Homes.
 Designed by the IBI Group.
 Due to be completed this year.

 So what does urban intensification mean for the east half of the Danforth?
-First, it won't be just Danforth residents that benefit; surrounding communities like Greektown, East York and Gerrard Coxwell could profit, and at the very least see a rise in economic viability.
-It's certainly not gentrification as we traditionally see it here in Toronto; usually large numbers of people move to an underdeveloped community to take advantage of lower cost of living, and in doing so, drive up the need for grocery stores, cafes, restaurants, recreation venues, green spaces, etc. Thus, the area blossoms with amenities - mostly new and sometimes revitalized - and the neighbourhood is considered gentrified.
+First, it won’t be just Danforth residents that benefit; surrounding communities like Greektown, East York and Gerrard Coxwell could profit, and at the very least see a rise in economic viability.
+It’s certainly not gentrification as we traditionally see it here in Toronto; usually, large numbers of people move to an underdeveloped community to take advantage of a lower cost of living, and in doing so, drive up the need for grocery stores, cafes, restaurants, recreation venues, green spaces, etc. Thus, the area blossoms with amenities – mostly new and sometimes revitalized – and the neighbourhood are considered gentrified.

-In the case of The Danforth strip between Pape and Victoria Park, many or the retail and merchants have long existed, but are having trouble turning a lifestyle-supporting profit without the foot traffic to bring in customers.
+In the case of The Danforth strip between Pape and Victoria Park, many of the retail and merchants have long existed, but are having trouble turning a lifestyle-supporting profit without the foot traffic to bring in customers.
 After all, with the subway close by, fewer people are driving through the area to shop.
 As a result, the pedestrian-count is quite low impacting retailers.
 By increasing density with Main Street structures that accommodate more residents, the intensification will create the population necessary to sustain and fuel positive growth in the community.
 Why is this so exciting?
-As the process has been so carefully curated, The Danforth neighbourhood is going to end up with a great range of rentals, condos, lofts, and townhomes - and not rows of ubiquitous boxes-in-the-sky.
+As the process has been so carefully curated, The Danforth neighbourhood is going to end up with a great range of rentals, condos, lofts, and townhomes – and not rows of ubiquitous boxes-in-the-sky.

-I think it's pretty fair to say that higher populations densities and land use intensification will sustain and grow the existing infrastructure and amenities, with a transit line ready to serve.
+I think it’s pretty fair to say that higher populations densities and land-use intensification will sustain and grow the existing infrastructure and amenities, with a transit line ready to serve.
 This will be an interesting one to watch!